 Manageable.
 Why would a woman use the word’ manageable?
 At her postpartum visit, we discussed the concept of pain.
 We spoke about how both athletes and individuals who have experienced body pain in the past may be better prepared for childbirth.
 My hypothesis it is that these individuals have an innate understanding of their body and understand the difference between ‘muscular feedback’ from working out and ‘pain’ from I broke a bone pain.
 Or pain from an autoimmune disease or kidney stones versus ‘my body is working hard’.

 Labor is about your body working hard to get to an end goal.
 Labor is about working with your body to make a change.
 Labor pain is stretching, pressure, and contractions but all those sensations ebb and flow until the very end.
 Labor is manageable due to the wavelike motions of contractions that make a change.

 - Back pain

 - Broken bones

-And many of the other pains listed in article.
+And many of the other pains listed in the article.
 Childbirth pain had a beginning, middle and end.
 It is not continuous.
 It is not mind-blowing.
 Natural childbirth is doable.
 It is possible as between each contraction is a break.
 A moment of silence and peace.
 The laboring mother needs to recognize and reach for those breaks.
 She needs to use it for the break that it is and gather energy for the next wave.
 Women who are unable to use the break effectively are challenged with the pain of childbirth.

-My take away for you is two fold.
-One- build a healthy foundation with the help of your childbirth educator, doula or provider.
+My take away for you is two-fold.
+One- build a healthy foundation with the help of your childbirth educator, doula, or provider.
 Two- know that childbirth pain is doable with the right preparation and support.